 The Linaro Networking Group (LNG) is an autonomous segment focused group that is responsible for engineering development in the networking space.
 Some activities of this group may be of shared interest with other segments and conducted by another working group, e.g. much virtualization work is of interest to mobile, servers and networking and is conducted by the Virtualization working group.
 The LNG engineering team is divided into three groups: Foundational, Big Endian and OpenDataPlane.

 Linaro Digital Home Group (LHG) purpose is to work on solutions common to its members, namely those related to open source software for ARM-based set top boxes, smart TVs, media boxes, TV dongles and home gateway products.

 Linaro Mobile Group (LMG) was formed to focus on the mobile segment.
 Linaro’s mobile efforts exist across it’s organization i.e. working groups, platforms etc..
 LMG will focus on the Linaro mobile roadmap and strategy.

-Linaro Community Board Group (LCG) has been formed to support the new 96Boards initiative.
+The Linaro Community Board Group (LCG) was formed to support the new 96Boards initiative.
 96Boards is the first open hardware specification that provides a platform for the delivery of compatible low-cost, small footprint 32-bit and 64-bit Cortex-A boards.
-Corporate members of Linaro provide funding and engineers plus direction through various steering committees and resources are split into semi-autonomous groups with their own members.
-LCG is one of these groups and its member companies contribute to the development of the 96Boards specification, the maintenance of this website and support for the software builds for their compatible boards.
+Corporate members of Linaro provide funding and engineers plus direction through various steering committees.
+Resources are split into semi-autonomous groups with their own members.
+LCG is one of these groups and its member companies contribute to the development of the 96Boards specification, the maintenance of the 96Boards website and support for the software builds for their compatible boards.
 LCG membership is required for 96Boards certification.

-Because this group is all about ecosystem development and encouraging the production of add-on products and, there are also opportunities for companies to participate as partners who engage in board manufacturing, board distribution and/or add-on product distribution and manufacturing.
+Because this group is all about ecosystem development and encouraging the production of add-on products, there are also opportunities for companies to participate as partners who engage in board manufacturing, board distribution and/or add-on product distribution and manufacturing.